How to get Pokemon Oreos: Limited-edition Pokemon cookies

 So, when Pokemon announced a collaboration with Nabisco to produce limited-edition Oreo cookies for the franchise’s 25th anniversary, fans had another item to add to their collections.
 But not just one pack would do as there were 16 different Pokemon embossed on the Oreos, and not every pack contained all 16 monsters.
 In fact, the Mythical Pokemon Mew was advertised as being extremely difficult to find.

-Releasing on September 13, 2021, some Pokemon fans are still looking for these cookies to add to their shelves, and here’s how you can get your hands on them.
+After releasing in September 2021, some Pokemon fans are still looking for these cookies to add to their shelves, and here’s how you can get your hands on them.

 How to get Pokemon Oreos: Where can they be bought?

 The Pokemon x Oreo collaboration started on September 13, 2021, and only ran for a limited time.
 They could be found in stores in North America and were only available while supplies lasted.